A guide to hiking the Grand Canyon rim to rim in 3 days. I provide information on route options, how to obtain permits and what gear to take with you.

 This was our biggest of the 3 days, as we planned to hike down to the Colorado River and then start our ascent of the south rim to reach our camp at Indian Gardens.

 En-route to the river there is a spur just under a mile long to Ribbon falls.
 I decided it was worth an investigation, and a nice opportunity to wet my bandana and feet.
+If you think you have the energy I would definitely recommend this short side walk.

 The ascent from the river was fairly steep and hard going during the heat of the day, so when we found a shady spot near a stream about halfway up we took the opportunity to rest for a while.